TrovoLtd/BowlingGameKata/COMMIT_4.md

 ## Refactoring the Game class

-4. The following refactorings can be made to Game to make it more readable.
-First, extract a _strikeBonus helper method (**CTRL + . – Extract Method**)
+The following refactorings can be made to Game to make it more readable:

+5. First, extract a _strikeBonus helper method (**CTRL + . – Extract Method**)

 ```csharp
 public int Score()